 Terminator 6 release date: When will they be back?

-> The current release date slate for T6 is July 27, 2019, plopping it smack in the middle of summer blockbuster season (not terribly surprising).
-It's sharing a release month with Top Gun 2 and the live-action Lion King at the moment.
+The original release date for T6 was July 27, 2019, plopping it smack in the middle of summer blockbuster season (not terribly surprising).

-> Terminator 6 director: Holy Chimichanga!
+Terminator 6 director: Holy Chimichanga!

 James Cameron is back on board as exec producer, squeezing it in on top of those million Avatar sequels he's shooting all at once.
 In the director's chair though is Tim Miller, the man who made Deadpool.